Moist Morning Glory Muffins

 - In a large bowl, combine the first five ingredients.
 In another bowl, beat the eggs, oil and vanilla.
 Stir into dry ingredients just until moistened.
 Fold in the carrots, pecans, coconut, raisins and apple.

 - Fill greased or paper-lined muffin cups three-fourths full.
-Bake at 350° for 20-25 minutes or until a toothpick comes out clean.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 5 minutes before removing from pans to wire racks.
-Yield: 1-1/2 dozen.
+Serve warm.